basekit/docs.basekit.com/v8/templating/styles-overview.md

 ## What's next?

-To see how to link these styles so that they can be applied inside a template check out [style variables in V8](/v8/templating/style-variables-in-v8/).
+To see how to link these styles so they can be applied inside a template check out [style variables in V8](/v8/templating/style-variables-in-v8/).